ThatGuyCalledGuy/Work-Experience-Project/README.md

 1.)
 Index Page: News Button does not go to www.bbc.co.uk: Fixing Method: Add http:// in front of www.bbc.co.uk

 2.)
-Index Page: The Ultimate Duck Hunting featured games does not go to exampleentry.html
+Index Page: The Ultimate Duck Hunting featured games does not go to exampleentry.html - this is because exampleentry.html is the same as index.html - probably a copy & paste mishap